 1. Four homework assignments to be done individually, no discussion among any of you, the work you submit must be entirely your own.
-Solutions will be posted after their due date; each will be graded for timely submission and completeness of effort for 3 points each.
+Solutions for the first three will be posted after their due dates; each will be graded for timely submission and completeness of effort for 2 points each.
+The fourth problem set will be worth 8 points.

-Weight, 12%
+Weight, 14%

-2. Two mid-terms exam - the first on TUESDAY FEB 19, and the second on WEDNESDAY APRIL 10, both closed-book and closed notes (you may bring a single sheet of $8\frac{1}{2} \times 11''$ paper with one side left blank) - each for two hours, from 6 to 8pm.
+2. Two mid-terms exam - the first on Wednesday FEB 25, 6-8pm and the second on Tuesday APR 14, 6-8pm both closed-book and closed notes (you may bring a single sheet of $8\frac{1}{2} \times 11''$ paper with one side left blank)